tobiasbp/fusiondirectory-api/README.md

-# fusiondirectory-api
+# Introduction
-A Python3 wrapper for the RPC API of LDAP manager [FusionDirectory](https://fusiondirectory-user-manual.readthedocs.io/en/latest/).
+_fusiondirectory-api_ is a Python3 wrapper for the RPC API of LDAP manager [FusionDirectory](https://fusiondirectory-user-manual.readthedocs.io/en/latest/).
 You need to enable the plugin _webservice_ in FusionDirectory to be able to use the API.

-This wrapper supports the RPC based API in versions of FusionDirectory 1.3.
+This wrapper supports the RPC based API in versions of FusionDirectory up to 1.3.
 This API may be deprecated in version 1.4 as a change to a REST based API is planned.

+As FusionDirectory manages data in LDAP, the database can also be updated directly in LDAP.
+The API, however, allows for restriction of acces using FusionDirectory's Access Control Lists, and the ability to create objects based on templates defined in the GUI.
+It may also be of advantage to you, that you can access the data in LDAP via HTTP/HTTPS on ports 80/443 instead of through the LDAP ports 389/636.

 # Installation